RevoU-FSSE-2/week-6-gkorompis/README.md

 ## Deploying Using docker-compose
 Alternatively, you can build image and run a container using docker-compose.
 1. First, make sure that docker-compose is installed.
-If it is not, install by using this command
+If it is not, install by using this command:
 ```
 sudo apt update
 sudo apt install docker-compose
 ```
-2. Create yaml file in the same directory with your Dockerfile and application files
+2. Create yaml file in the same directory with your Dockerfile and application files:
 ```
 version: "3.9"  # Use the appropriate version of Docker Compose